Have you ever wondered what the differences are between a private foundation and a public charity?

 In contrast, private foundations are required to make their donor information available to the public, so their tax returns, which are also available on GuideStar, list every donor and address for contributions greater than or equal to $5,000.

-From an Organizational Perspective
+Benefits from an Organizational Perspective

 A private foundation can also receive grants, but donors may be more reluctant to give because the governing board is typically made up of a close group or family instead of various community representatives.